 Help with readings, Episcopal services normally include a reading from the Hebrew Scriptures (sometimes called the Old Testament), a Psalm, a reading from one of the New Testament Epistles, and a Gospel reading.
 If the deceased has a funeral plan that includes selected scriptures, please bring that with you to your meeting with the priest (if possible, at least 4 days prior to the funeral).
 Friends or family members may, if desired, read the selections from the Hebrew Scriptures, the Epistle, lead the psalm and lead the Prayers of the People. (or the church can provide a reader if requested).
 The Priest, or a Deacon will read the Gospel prior to the sermon.
 Below are links to the suggested hymns and readings from our Funeral Rites.
 Old Testament Readings (choose one) Psalms (choose one) New Testament Readings (from the Epistles, or letters, from Paul and other early Church leaders: choose one) The Holy Gospel (choose one)

-The Musician for St. John’s shall have right of first refusal in regard to providing music for all weddings and all funerals in the Parish.
+Musicians in Episcopal Churches have the right of first refusal in regard to providing music for all weddings and funerals in the Parish.
 The Church Musician may, within their discretion, and in consultation with the Rector, permit other musicians to provide music for these services if such will serve the pastoral aims of the services.
-St. John’s musician shall be responsible for determining, by audition or other means, that the music and the ability of an outside musician for such services will be appropriate to the standards and liturgical requirements of the Parish.
-St. John’s musician shall receive a customary minimum fee for weddings or funerals when another musician is requested and permitted to play, unless Musician waives such fee.
+St. John’s musician is responsible for determining, by audition or other means, that the music and the ability of an outside musician for such services will be appropriate to the standards and liturgical requirements of the Parish.
+St. John’s musician receives a customary minimum fee for weddings or funerals when another musician is requested and permitted to play, unless said Musician chooses to waive the fee.